adolfomunoz/FoC/_assignments/11_debugging.md

    at the same time you are debugging with the `layout split` command.
 You can return to the original layout with `tui disable`.

+## Conditional breakpoints

+1. Please briefly describe the command required to have a condtional breakpoint in the factorial function when `n` is less than 5.

+## Segmentation faults

+Segmentation faults are one the most prevalent errors working with pointers in c++.
+In this exercise, you need to find the segmentation faults in a program named `segmentation_fault.cpp`  with `gdb` and write a correct version of the program in `fixed_segmentation_fault.cpp`, which is an empty file in the repo.

+1. Please describe how the segmentation faults occur.

+1. Please comment how to find the exacts errors with `gdb`.

+1. Would an `std::vector` container fix the issue?

 # Submission

 Please group the all the files within a zip.
 In those assignments with text